mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 ## Introduction to broad context

-In this thesis, I explore digital game making as a vehicle for inclusive pedagogy to coding fluency and participation in coding practices.
-The potential of digital game making is explored in depth in a review by Kafai and Burke [-@kafai_constructionist_2015].
-The most prominent learning objective of making games in educational setting is to develop _coding and computing skills_.
-There are extensive studies on _game making to learn other subjects_ including maths, biology and chemistry but diverse examples exist.
-Game making can also develop social skills, self-reflection, cultural awareness and a range of technical abilities that allow participation in information society.
-They are also a powerful vehicle for exploring issues involving race, sex, social issues [@tekinbas_quest_2010].
-While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research.
+In this thesis, I explore digital game making as a vehicle to develop to computational fluency and participation in coding community practices.

+_Motivations behind game making_: The learning potential of digital game making is explored in depth in a review by Kafai and Burke.
+This review focuses primarily on the development of game making to support subject knowledge and coding prowess [-@kafai_constructionist_2015].

+However, as shown by varied research, the motivations of digital game making and wider making are more diverses, encompassing, critical making and empowerment agendas.

+OTHER OBJECTIVES MOVED.

 In line educational research which highlights the important of learning contexts, my own interest is on the process of the creation and evolution of game making cultures.
 The development of agency in the participation in game making communities is of particular interest to me.
 This interest stems in part from my desire to develop learner agency in my wider work on student project-based approaches in higher education and STEM education, and also in part from my past involvement in grass-roots music and campaigning projects.
 The next section is a summarise the root of this interest through an exploration of my personal context.